Custom GPT Powered AI Chatbot Trained On Your Data

 1. Plan ahead and keep the number down

 Like other things in your knowledge base, you need to plan ahead with your categories.
-Too many categories are meaningless, and too few categories don’t work.
+Too many knowledge base categories are meaningless, and too few categories don’t work.

 The best way is to create something like a mind map or a list and divide your knowledge base articles (or potential headlines) into broad topics.
 They become your categories.
 If needed, you can create sub categories, but don’t go crazy with the number.